Loading...

 Anna Senior Occupational Therapist

 Anna graduated from the University of Newcastle in 2005 and has worked in public health and private practice in rural NSW and the Newcastle/Hunter area since this time.
-She enjoys the variety of working with children and adults with a range of physical and neurological needs to help them engage in daily activities that are meaningful and important to them.
+In her clinical role, she enjoys working with children and families with a range of physical and neurological needs to help them engage in daily activities that are meaningful and important to them – including assistive technology and capacity building interventions.
+Anna is passionate about therapy sessions being goal focussed and fun!
+Alongside Anna you may spot Cocker Spaniel Jazz or Jonno her Therapy Dogs adding support and reassurance to clients as they learn.

 Kellie Senior Occupational Therapist